All projects

 National Grid Mid Wales Connection Project

-Developing a sustainable and environmentally sensitive energy connection through the Welsh Borders in Powys
+Delivering a sustainable and environmentally sensitive energy infrastructure connection through Powys and the Welsh Borders, guided by landscape planning best practices.

 Wales, UK

-The proposed Mid Wales Electricity Connection for National Grid, sought to establish a new 400kV link between a marshalling substation and the existing National Electricity Transmission System.
-The development included a mix of overhead lines, underground cables, sealing end compounds, and upgrades to the existing Shrewsbury substation.
+The proposed Mid Wales Electricity Connection, commissioned by National Grid, aimed to deliver a new 400kV transmission line linking a marshalling substation in Mid Wales to the National Electricity Transmission System.
+The linear infrastructure scheme comprised a mix of overhead lines, underground cables, sealing end compounds, and upgrades to the Shrewsbury substation.

 Project details